Healthcare Topics Career Advice Topics

 Once you get your feet wet in a medical biller and coder certificate job, you have opportunities to move up.
 You may decide to take additional certification courses to expand your knowledge to work in specialty billing and coding fields.
 Or, you might consider management roles as you progress in your career.

 As with most careers, the more you build upon your experience, the more advancement opportunities you’ll find.
 This means higher pay and more rewarding work as you coach others in entry-level positions.
 As the saying goes, experience really is the best teacher.

-Our programs prepare you to achieve national certification as a Certified Billing & Coding Specialist (CBCS), Certified Professional Coder (CPC), Certified Professional Biller (CPB) or Certified Risk Coder (CRC).
+Our programs prepare you to achieve national certification as a Certified Billing & Coding Specialist (CBCS) or Certified Professional Coder (CPC).
 Having one of these status’ improves your chances of getting hired and gives you the backing of a National Healthcareer Association certification or an AAPC certification.

 If you’re thinking medical billing and coding is for you, we invite you to learn more.